150 years later, slavery reparations are on the agenda again

 Because I’ve run the numbers and they won’t [laughs].

-After these two debates, the field on stage is going to shrink.
+After these two debates, the field onstage is going to shrink.
 Do you think this issue of reparations will continue to come up going forward?

 It will be a consequence of efforts of folks within the Black community to continue to promote a Black agenda, which would be inclusive of reparations.
 If the field narrows with candidates who have not made such a commitment or have been somewhat wishy-washy about it, the question remains: What kind of pressure will they receive from the Black American constituency to pay attention to this issue?
 I’m hopeful that that pressure will continue to be applied but I don’t know what will actually happen.